Mama June: From Not To Hot Star Says She’s ‘Never Going Back’ After Losing 300 Pounds

-Mama June says she is “not going back” to being fat after losing over 300 pounds thanks to gastric sleeve surgery, new eating habits and a new workout regime, People is reporting.
+Mama June says she is “not going back” to being fat after losing over 300 pounds thanks to gastric sleeve surgery, new eating habits and a new workout regimen, People is reporting.

 Fans of the former star of Toddlers & Tiaras and Here Comes Honey Boo Boo have watched June Shannon, 37, go from morbidly obese down to slim & trim and fitting into a form-fitting red dress, thanks to the WEtv show, Mama June: From Not To Hot, that’s documented her dramatic weight loss.